douglasgreen/outlines/computing/web_development/apache_web_server.md

 5. Modular Approach:

-    -   Using Modules: Apache\'s modular structure allows you to extend its capabilities.
+    -   Using Modules: Apache's modular structure allows you to extend its capabilities.
 Select and configure modules that are necessary for your specific use case.

 6. Custom Log Formats: